 Audiobook Pick-of-the-Week: The Amazing Adventures of Kavalier and Clay, by Michael Chabon, narrated by David Colacci

 Writing Prompt: For some reason one character is put into the body of another character.

 This episode of Writing Excuses has been brought to you by Audible.

 Audible Free Trial Details

-This entry was posted on Sunday, August 26th, 2012 at 7:10 pm and is filed under Characters, Conventions, Fantasy, Genre, Guest, World Building.
+This entry was posted on Sunday, August 26th, 2012 at 7:10 pm and is filed under Characters, Conventions, Fantasy, Genre, Guest, Season 7, World Building.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.